 There is an opportunity to reduce dependency on conventional diesel and reduce GHG emissions in the marine industry.
-It is estimated that 80-90 per cent of international trade by volume is conducted across oceans, which is predominantly being fueled by hydrocarbons.
+It is estimated that 80-90 percent of international trade by volume is conducted across oceans, predominantly fueled by hydrocarbons.

-As Katal moves forward to commercialization, the company has hired post secondary students from both SAIT and U of C. Colleen Jackson is one of the four recent SAIT graduates who will be joining the Katal team in their new facility.
+As Katal progresses to commercialization, the company has hired post-secondary students from both SAIT and U of C. Colleen Jackson is one of the four recent SAIT graduates joining the Katal team in their new facility.

 Katal's “graduation” from SAIT marks a poignant milestone for the company.
-Their new facility will make it possible for KGF modules to be deployed at a commercial scale, further reduce GHG emissions and continue to provide a feasible path towards building healthier communities.
+Their new facility will make it possible for KGF modules to be deployed commercially, further reduce GHG emissions and continue to provide a feasible path towards building healthier communities.